This website uses cookies to ensure you get the best experience on our website. Learn more

 Eligibility requirements and Active Directory

 Insurance providers favor companies that can demonstrate the reliability of their security controls over those that are more likely to incur massive financial losses.
-When applying for cyber insurance coverage, it is standard to describe the current security measures your company has in place, typically in the form of a self-audit questionnaire.
+When applying for cyber insurance coverage, it’s standard to describe the current security measures your company has in place, typically in the form of a self-audit questionnaire.
 This helps the insurer assess the risks that may be involved when providing coverage.

 Privileged access management and privileged accounts use

 Cyber liability insurance companies are asking more pointed questions about how privileged access management is handled in the organization’s Active Directory infrastructure, including who has access to privileged accounts and the visibility of their use by IT.
 In addition, they want to see processes in place to audit these accounts.
-In some cases, you may be considered high-risk if you have more than 5 domain admin accounts.
+In some cases, you may be considered high-risk if you have more than five domain admin accounts.

 - What is the number of user accounts in the Domain Administrators group, including service accounts?